Fine-grained Image Quality Assessment for Perceptual Image Restoration: FGResQ

 \subsection{Degradation-aware Feature Learning}

 To achieve unified quality assessment across diverse IR tasks, we propose a degradation-aware feature learning approach that enables our model to perceive and incorporate task-specific degradation characteristics.
 This design allows FGResQ to handle multiple IR scenarios within a unified framework, eliminating the need for task-specific model training.
 Specifically, we leverage a pretrained CLIP model to establish semantic alignment between visual content and degradation type.
 Specifically, we freeze the text encoder while fine-tuning a degradation encoder to learn degradation-aware representations.
 The degradation encoder maps images to a feature space that distinguishes different restoration scenarios.
-The learning objective employs bidirectional contrastive alignment to ensure robust degradation type perception:
+The learning objective employs bidirectional contrastive alignment to ensure robust degradation type perception: { } where $\mathbf{F}_I$ and $\mathbf{F}_T$ represent image and text features respectively, $\mathcal{L}_{CE}$ denotes the cross-entropy loss, and $\mathbf{y} = [0, 1, 2, \ldots, N-1]$ represents the ground-truth matching labels for $N$ samples in a batch.